-30. In our view, the expected benefits of restating comparative information would outweigh the costs of providing that information.
-Restating comparative information would provide useful information to users of financial statements, particularly for entities that currently do not recognise deferred tax for leases and decommissioning obligations.
-We note that our preliminary recommendation to remove the capping proposal and to simplify the transition requirements (see paragraph 27 above) would reduce the costs of applying the proposed amendments and restating comparative information.
+32. In our view, the expected benefits of restating comparative information would outweigh the costs of providing that information.
+Restating comparative information would provide useful information to users of financial statements, particularly for entities that do not currently recognise deferred tax for leases and decommissioning obligations.
+We note that our recommendation to remove the capping proposal and to simplify the transition requirements would reduce the costs of applying the amendments and restating comparative information.